pongasoft/emscripten-glfw/docs/Usage.md

 ## GLFW functions

-This table contains the list of all the GLFW functions and whether they are supported by this implementation (and the built-in implementation) with a few relevant notes
+This table contains the list of all the GLFW functions API and whether they are supported by this implementation (and the built-in implementation) with a few relevant notes

 > [!NOTE]